nissan-ajith-padmakumar/style-guide/java-coding-guide-lines/exception-handling.md

 } catch (NumberFormatException e) {

-    // It is perfectly acceptable to not handle &quot;e&quot; here
+    // It is perfectly acceptable to not handle "e" here

     myInteger = 0;